5 Ways to Soothe Sensory Overwhelm as a Neurodivergent Person

 5T stands for Temperature, Toilet, Table, Time Out, Treat.

-Go through each step, one after the other, to help identify and soothe pain points.
+It works best if you can go through each step, one after the other, to help identify and soothe pain points.

 (Any health information is provided for general informational and educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.)